Virginia Wesleyan University Alumni News and Accomplishments

 Michelle Parker '00 became the new president of the Virginia Women Attorneys Association on June 17, 2017.
 Read the article.

-Darrell Cuenca '07, Jason Hechtkopf '98 and Erica Greenway Hechtkopf are opening Deadline Brewing Project off of Shore Drive in Virginia Beach this summer.
+Darrell Cuenca '07 (Jason Hechtkopf '98 and Erica Greenway Hechtkopf) opened Deadline Brewing Project off of Shore Drive in Virginia Beach this 2017.

 Heather Blicher '01, online learning librarian at Northern Virginia Community College, has been named the 2017 recipient of the Routledge Distance Learning Librarianship Conference Sponsorship Award.